 The MEPs Against Cancer (MAC) Interest Group was founded in 2005 by a group of committed MEPs for MEPs.
 MAC remains the largest and oldest (and until 2020 the only) dedicated group for cancer policy at the European Parliament.
-MAC work together in order to improve cancer control and prevention in Europe, in the belief that European cooperation adds value to member state actions.
+MAC members work together in order to improve cancer control and prevention in Europe, in the belief that European cooperation adds value to member states’ actions.

 Quotes from the Chairs